longturn/freeciv21/docs/Coding/hacking.rst

 are being used.
 Other places are not yet rigorous in keeping them apart, and will often just name their variables :code:`x` and :code:`y`.
 The latter can usually be assumed to be map coordinates.

-Note that if you don't need to do some abstract geometry exploit, you will mostly use Tile pointers, and give to map tools the ability to perform what you want.
+Note that if you don't need to do some abstract geometry exploit, you will mostly use tile pointers, and give to map tools the ability to perform what you want.

 Note that :code:`map.xsize` and :code:`map.ysize` define the dimension of the map in :code:`_native_`